Building Code Enforcement Policy

 A building permit will be issued to the contractor upon satisfactory completion of the application process and receipt and review of all necessary documents.

-EH&S shall perform construction inspections in accordance with the requriements of the Florida Building Code.
+EH&S shall perform construction inspections in accordance with the requirements of the Florida Building Code.
 EH&S inspectors shall be granted permission to perform any additional inspections, as they deem necessary to insure compliance with code requirements and project documents.

 Prior to occupancy of a new building, EH&S shall issue a certificate of occupancy.
 The certificate of occupancy will state the building is complete, constructed in accordance with the plans and specifications, and meets the minimum code requirements at the time of issuance of the building permit.
-The State Fire Marshal and other University entities must inspect and certify the building is substantially complete prior to occupancy of the structure.

 Prior to re-occupancy of a renovated building, EH&S shall issue a certificate of completion.
 The certificate of completion will state the renovated portions of the building are complete, constructed in accordance with the plans and specifications, and meets the minimum code requirements at the time of issuance of the building permit.
-The State Fire Marshal and other University entities must inspect and certify the renovated portions of the building are substantially complete prior to re-occupancy of the structure.

 Fees for these services shall be borne by the project and will be billed directly to the appropriate construction account.
 The fees shall be assessed in accordance with the Code Permit Fee Schedule.
 Additional fees as mandated by state statute shall also be included in addition to the normal fee schedule.
+If fees cannot be billed to a project, the applicant must pay by company check made out to University of Florida EH&S.

 Design professionals shall be responsible for the design of the project in accordance with the appropriate adopted codes and standards.
 EH&S shall review the design documents at the following times for major projects: schematic design, advanced design, 50%, 100%, and final bid construction documents.
 A major project shall be defined as a project with a construction cost greater than $500,000.
 All other projects shall be reviewed at the 50%, 100% and final bid construction documents.
 A “letter of code compliance” stating the building plans comply with current code requirements will be issued if all outstanding comments have been resolved, prior to the issuing of the building permit.

 If the level of work requires the involvement of a design professional as described in Chapter 471 and Chapter 481 of the Florida Statutes, the construction documents and specifications must be signed and sealed by the architect and engineers of record.
+Please refer to our digital plan submittal page and fillable forms.

 General Contractor/Construction Manager